abinthekkanath/Basic-Network-Protocols-Python/README.md

 3>File Transfer Protocol(FTP):https://en.wikipedia.org/wiki/File_Transfer_Protocol

-Here Each Protocol have their on Server and Client Module
+Here each Protocol have their on Server and Client Module.So run coresponding client and server modules together